thegymnasium/seemingly-seamless/slides-intro.md

 ![Gymnasium homepage, June 2025.](img/gym-homepage-06-2025-1920w.png)

 Notes:

-Together, we built Gymnasium — its marketing site and Open edX learner experience.
+- Together, we built Gymnasium — its marketing site and Open edX learner experience.
+- example of the current home page

 [optional]: if we have time, do a gif animation of all the take 5's

----

-## About Gymnasium

-Notes:
-A little bit more about Gymnasium...

 ---